I've Got the Key to the Kingdom

 And the Devil can't do me no harm.

 The verses relate to the Biblical story of Daniel in the lions' den, and his deliverance from it; found in the Book of Daniel at Chapter 6.

 Phillips' song may be a variant of a traditional gospel song.
-"Key to the Kingdom" by Bessie Johnson and the Sanctified Singers (1929, 10" 78rpm single Okeh 8725) consists almost entirely of a similar refrain.
+"Key to the Kingdom" by Bessie Johnson and the Sanctified Singers (1929, 10-inch 78 rpm single Okeh 8725) consists almost entirely of a similar refrain.

-"Got a Key to the Kingdom" by Josh White (1935, 10" 78rpm single Melotone 5-11-60 and simultaneous releases) has the same tune and a similar refrain, but very different verses.
+"Got a Key to the Kingdom" by Josh White (1935, 10-inch 78 rpm single Melotone 5-11-60 and simultaneous releases) has the same tune and a similar refrain, but very different verses.